Dallas Pest Control Guide for Homeowners

-Why Dallas Has Year-Round Pest Pressure
+Understanding Dallas's Year-Round Pest Pressure

-Dallas's Most Problematic Pests (And When They Strike)
+Dallas's Most Problematic Pests and Their Seasons

 Fire Ants: The Year-Round Menace

-Peak activity: March through November
+Peak Activity: March through November

-- Pour 2-3 gallons of boiling water directly onto mound centers (kills approximately 60% of colonies)
+- Pour 2-3 gallons of boiling water directly onto mound centers (kills approximately 60% of colonies).

-- Apply diatomaceous earth around mound perimeters during dry weather
+- Apply diatomaceous earth around mound perimeters during dry weather.

-- Remove pet food bowls and fix leaky outdoor faucets that attract scouts
+- Remove pet food bowls and fix leaky outdoor faucets that attract scouts.

 Mosquitoes: Dallas's Disease Vectors

-Peak season: May through October
+Peak Season: May through October

-- Empty ANY container holding water for more than 5 days (even bottle caps can breed mosquitoes)
+- Empty any container holding water for more than 5 days (even bottle caps can breed mosquitoes).

-- Clean gutters monthly—clogged gutters are prime breeding sites
+- Clean gutters monthly—clogged gutters are prime breeding sites.

-- Install or repair window screens (16-mesh minimum for effective exclusion)
+- Install or repair window screens (16-mesh minimum for effective exclusion).

-- Run ceiling fans on porches and patios (mosquitoes are weak fliers)
+- Run ceiling fans on porches and patios (mosquitoes are weak fliers).

 Subterranean Termites: The Silent Destroyers